mjl-/mox/README.md

 ## I'm now running an email server, but how does email work?

 Congrats and welcome to the club!
-Running an email server brings some responsibility so you should understand how it works.
+Running an email server on the internet comes with some responsibilities so you should understand how it works.
 See https://explained-from-first-principles.com/email/ for a thorough explanation.